Mohammed1L/To-Do-List-FullStack/README.md

 # To-Do List Website
-A full-stack web application for managing tasks, built with [your stack, e.g., React, Node.js, Express, MongoDB].
+A full-stack web application for managing tasks, built with  React, Node.js, Express, MongoDB.
 **The main goal was to enhance my Front-end , Back-end skills.**